molgenis/sc-MetaBrain-consortium/replication/README.md

 2. Fill in the top fields.
 Note that these are optional and can also be set using **--[discovery/replication]_all_filename** and **--[discovery/replication]_top_filename**.
    * **class_name**: the name of your custom class.
    * **n**: default sample size equal for all effects.
 Note: leave empty and use `columns - N` if your files have a sample size per effect.
-   * **all_effects_filename**: the default filename for the file containg all gene - variant combinations.
+   * **all_effects_filename**: the default filename for the file containing all gene - variant combinations.
    * **top_effects_filename**: same as **all_effects_filename** but then the file containing the top variant per gene.
 4. Fill in the columns info denoting which column in your **[all/top]_effects_filename** represents which type of information.
-Some examples on how to define this:
+Some examples on how to define this are:
  * Option 0: data does not exist `[(null, null, null)]` or delete the line
  * Option 1: data is a full singular column `"A"` or `[("A", null, null)]`
  * Option 2: data is part of a singular column `[("A", "(a-zA-Z]+)_", null)]`, make sure that group 1 of the regex captures the info of interest